Class of 2014

 The deep sense of mission among students at the University of Notre Dame and The Hesburgh-Yusko Scholars Program brought Kate from Dallas to South Bend in 2010.
 While at Notre Dame, Kate majored in History and Arts & Letters Pre-Health, studied abroad in Puebla, Mexico, worked as an International Scholar with the Kellogg Institute for International Studies, and served as a Resident Assistant in Lewis Hall.
 Through HYSP, Kate kayaked and mountaineered in Washington state, investigated child health in rural Maharashtra, India, engaged in a pediatric oncology internship in Barcelona, Spain, and conducted research at MD Anderson Cancer Center in Houston, Texas.
 Some of her greatest accomplishments at ND include getting involved at the Center for Social Concerns, earning History Department and Glynn Family Honors Program awards for her thesis on the history of visitation policies in pediatric hospitals, graduating summa cum laude and Phi Beta Kappa, and learning Spanish.
 She believes her most important accomplishment, however, was building a community of inspiring friends, professors, mentors, and mentees who enrich her life to this day.

-Today, she is a medical student at the University of Texas Southwestern Medical School in Dallas, Texas.
-She is involved in her school's curriculum committee, managed a student-run free clinic for underserved people in the Dallas area, and finds as many excuses as possible to return to Notre Dame.
-She aspires to a career in child abuse and neglect pediatrics or psychiatry.
+Today, Katie is a medical student at the University of Texas Southwestern Medical School in Dallas, Texas.
+She serves as the president of UT Southwestern's Gold Humanism Honor Society, represents her class on the university curriculum committee, managed a student-run free clinic for underserved people in the Dallas area, and finds as many excuses as possible to return to Notre Dame.
+She aspires to a career in pediatric critical and palliative care.

 - Areas of Study: Economics; Political Science